ashtarcommunications/caselist/README.md

 ### Toolchain

-This is a standard React front-end built with Create React App.
-It uses CRA's built-in support for CSS modules for locally scoping CSS, and uses PureCSS for some baseline styles.
+This is a standard React front-end bundled with Vite.
+It uses Vite's built-in support for CSS modules for locally scoping CSS, and uses PureCSS for some baseline styles.

 ### Development

-`npm run start` will start the CRA dev server with hot reloading.
+`npm run start` will start the Vite dev server with hot reloading.
 Make sure the server is started on localhost as well.

 ### Testing

-Run the test suite with `npm run test` or `npm run test-cover` if you want code coverage metrics.
+Run the test suite with vitest using `npm run test` or `npm run test-cover` if you want code coverage metrics.

 ### Production